Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so each parameter is already documented.
-The tool description adds no additional meaning beyond the schema, earning the baseline score of 3.
+Schema description coverage is 100%, so each parameter already has a clear description.
+The tool description adds no additional meaning beyond what the schema provides.
+Baseline score of 3 is correct.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.